Israeli - Arab-Palestine war; Religious or ethnically motivated? who is the rightful inhabitant of the region?

 After the fall of the Ottoman Empire in 1918 during World War I, the term Palestine referred to the region between the Mediterranean Sea and the Jordan River.

-When the First World War ended in 1918, Britain was entrusted with the territory of Palestine by the League of Nations (later replaced by the United Nations after its collapse in 1946) to oversee the area and help establish a Jewish homeland.
+When the First World War ended in 1918, Britain was entrusted with the territory of Palestine by League of Nations (later replaced by United Nations after its collapse in 1946) to oversee the area and help establish a Jewish homeland.

 Palestinian Perspective

 According to the Palestinians, the region includes the West Bank (the area between today’s Israel and Jordan) and the Gaza Strip (bordering Israel and Egypt).
-They claim the land belonged to their forefather Abraham and that they are the rightful owners.

-However, these areas have been under the control of the Israeli army since 1967.
 Control over the region has remained controversial since the establishment of the modern Jewish state (Israel) shortly after World War II in 1947.

-To this day, there is no international consensus on the boundaries of the region.
 Twenty-eight United Nations member states do not recognize Israel as an independent state, while more than 130 countries recognize Palestine as an independent state.
-This is because many areas claimed by Palestinians are also claimed by Israel.

 Jewish Perspective